Route 136 Safety Improvement Project (SR 0136, Section 136)

 Nottingham & Fallowfield Townships, Washington County, PA

-The Route 136 Safety Improvement Project (S.R.
-0136, Section 136) is located in the Village of Ginger Hill.
-The project area is primarily comprised of a mix of residential, commercial and mining properties.
+The Route 136 Safety Improvement Project (SR 0136, Section 136) is located in the Village of Ginger Hill, Washington County.
+The project area is primarily comprised of a mix of residential, commercial, and mining properties.
 This section of Route 136 has experienced a high volume of crashes due over the past decade.
-The primary factors leading to the high crash volumes include poor horizontal and vertical geometry, inadequate sight distance, high travel speeds and poorly controlled access to the highway.
+The primary factors leading to the high crash volumes include poor horizontal and vertical geometry; inadequate sight distance; high travel speeds; and poorly controlled access to the highway.

 East Marlborough Township, Chester County, PA